To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 6. Bissell 2582E Crosswave Cordless Floor Cleaner: Best cordless cleaner

-Bissell Crosswave Cordless Floor Cleaner
+Bissell Crosswave Cordless Floor Cleaner on a white background

-Great for: Cleaning both carpet and hard floor
+• Great for… cleaning both carpet and hard floor

-Not so great for: Unlimited cleaning time
+• Not so great for… unlimited cleaning time

 Most cordless hard floor cleaners give you more freedom of movement but sacrifice capacity and cleaning power to do so.
 The multi surface Bissell Crosswave cleaner, however, offers the best of both worlds.
 Like the corded Crosswave Pet, the cordless version has a large 0.8l water tank, which is spacious enough for even the biggest rooms.
 It has a 25-minute runtime, which is about standard for hard floor cleaners and we think should be enough to cover three to four rooms.